 Outreach events went virtual following lockdown PPL attended, hosted or sponsored 128 events in 2020, many of which were held online due to the ongoing impact of the pandemic.
-While some physical events occurred in the first few months of the year, including PPL welcoming more than 100 people from overseas CMOs to London for a week-long SCAPR conference, in March we successfully moved our events online following the start of the first national lockdown.
-A number of PPL in Session events took place virtually to educate members and the wider music industry on a range of topics.
+While some physical events occurred in the first few months of last year, including PPL welcoming more than 100 people from overseas CMOs to London for a week-long conference for SCAPR, the umbrella organisation for performer CMOs, in March we successfully moved our events online following the start of the first national lockdown.
+A number of PPL in Session events took place virtually to educate members and the wider music industry on a range of topics such as understanding payments and what new members need to know about PPL.
 We continued our backing of events and awards across the nations and regions, which included support for the Scottish Album of the Year, Wide Days, Sound of Belfast, the NI Music Prize and Focus Wales.
 In addition to this, we supported Folk Expo, the Gramophone Awards, The Ultimate Seminar and Girls I Rate's #MENTORME programme, which aims to educate and support female creatives aged 16-30 through a series of masterclasses and sessions.
-We also worked closely with a series of industry partners, including co-presenting a day at the Radio Academy Festival and co-sponsoring the Student Radio Awards with PRS for Music.
+We also worked closely with a series of industry partners, including copresenting a day at the Radio Academy Festival and co-sponsoring the Student Radio Awards with PRS for Music.
 Additionally, we co-hosted or presented member events with AIM, the Featured Artists Coalition, the Ivors Academy, the Music Managers Forum, the Music Publishers Association and the Musicians' Union.